Tip: how to create workwear looks in summer?

 That said, the workwear fan won't say no to stronger pieces.

-We think of cargo pants , whose side pockets are always useful when you're walking around in a t-shirt.
+We think of cargo pants , whose side pockets always find a use when you walk around in a t-shirt.
 You will definitely find what you are looking for at Orslow , Universal Works, Bleu de Paname, Maharishi ...

 Practical and aesthetic, cargo pants are a great alternative.

-More confidential, the "fatigue pant" and its large front patch pockets are a kind of chinos that are more raw, and often wider.
+More confidential, the "fatigue pant" and its large front patch pockets are a kind of chinos in a rougher, and often wider, version.
 To find one (or more), you will have to look at Orslow, Carhartt , Bleu de Paname, Engineered Garnements or Stan Ray.

 Carhartt model.

 Less expected, chambray is also worn as pants by some .
-In addition to the classic five pockets (a recurring one at Naked&Famous), it looks good on an easy pant .
-Or with a little elastane, in light sweatpants for an inspiration at the crossroads of streetwear (really depends on the collections).
+In addition to the classic five-pocket (a recurring one at Naked&Famous), it looks good on easy pants .
+Or with a bit of elastane, in light sweatpants for an inspiration at the crossroads of streetwear (really depends on the collections).

 One material, several variations.